CoCo Vandeweghe: 2010–2011: Ascent into top 100, first major match win

-2012–2013: Lucky loser WTA final
+2012–2013: Lucky loser WTA Tour final

 Vandeweghe got off to a slow start in the 2012 season but started to gain some momentum in the grass-court season when she reached the final of the $75k event at Nottingham.
 She followed this up by qualifying for Wimbledon, but she ended up losing the first round.
-At her next tournament, Vandeweghe entered the main draw of the Stanford Classic as a lucky loser and made it to her first career WTA final.
-In the semifinal, she upset fifth-seeded Yanina Wickmayer before falling to top-seeded Serena Williams, in straight sets.
+At her next tournament, Vandeweghe entered the main draw of the Stanford Classic as a lucky loser and made it to her first career final.
+In the semifinal, she upset fifth-seeded Yanina Wickmayer, before falling to top-seeded Serena Williams, in straight sets.
 She was the first lucky loser to reach a final since Melinda Czink in early 2005 and also rose to a then career-high ranking of No. 69 in the world.
 Vandeweghe's best result in the rest of the year was a quarterfinal at the Washington Open.

 In 2013, she began the season with another slow start.
 When her ranking fell outside the top 200, she began to rebound by reaching the quarterfinals at the Stanford Classic.
 Later in the season, Vandeweghe was able to qualify for the US Open and beat another qualifier in the first round to lift her ranking back closer to the top 100.